ucan-wg/spec/README.md

 ### 3.2.5 Proof of Delegation

-The `prf` field MUST contain the content address <!-- FIXME add link to CID discussion later in doc? --> of UCAN witnesses (the "inputs" of a UCAN).
+The `prf` field MUST contain the content address <!-- FIXME add link to CID discussion later in doc? --> of UCAN proofs (the "inputs" of a UCAN).
 Attenuations not covered by a proof in the `prf` array MUST be treated as <!-- FIXME as invalid, because we now have my: and as: --> owned by the issuer DID.

 Proofs referenced by content address MUST be resolvable by the recipient, for instance, over a DHT or database. <!-- FIXME reference (or move to) lookup section -->